openmultiplayer/web/frontend/docs/scripting/functions/NPC_EnableInfiniteAmmo.md

 - When enabled, the NPC will never run out of ammunition
 - This affects all weapons the NPC uses
 - The ammo count display may still decrease but weapon functionality remains
-- Useful for security NPCs or continuous combat scenarios

 ## Related Functions